core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Keying material: data that is necessary to establish and maintain secure communication among endpoints.
 This includes, for instance, keys and IVs {{RFC4949}}.

 * Authentication credential: information associated with an entity, including that entity's public key and parameters associated with the public key.
-Examples of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
+Examples of formats of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
 Further details about authentication credentials are provided in {{sec-pub-key-format}}.

 * Group: a set of endpoints that share group keying material and security parameters (Common Context, see {{sec-context}}).
 That is, unless otherwise specified, the term group used in this document refers to a "security group" (see {{Section 2.1 of I-D.ietf-core-groupcomm-bis}}), not to be confused with "CoAP group" or "application group".